auth0/docs/articles/tokens/concepts/refresh-tokens.md

 ## Refresh Token rotation

-[Refresh Token rotation](/tokens/concepts/refresh-token-rotation) provides greater security by issuing a new Refresh Token with each request made to Auth0 for a new Access Token.
-Rotation consists of issuing a new token and invalidating its predecessor token.
-By rotating the Refresh Token, the risk of a compromised Refresh Token is greatly reduced.
+[Refresh Token rotation](/tokens/concepts/refresh-token-rotation) provides greater security by issuing a new Refresh Token and invalidating its predecessor token with each request made to Auth0 for a new Access Token.
+Rotating the Refresh Token reduces the risk of a compromised Refresh Token.
 Refresh Token rotation in Auth0 conforms with the [OAuth 2.0 BCP](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13#section-4.12).

 ## SDK support